 - Make improvements to the services at Fred Victor programs where there are significant numbers of newcomers using them… the Women’s Day Program, for example.

 - Develop culturally appropriate mental health education and awareness programming in FV programs.

 - Provide in-depth housing access information as part of FV employment and training programs.

-Read Newcomer experiences of homelessness at Fred Victor and the Learning Enrichment Foundation.
+Read Newcomer experiences of homelessness at Fred Victor and the Learning Enrichment Foundation (PDF)

 Health Issues, Health Care Service Needs, and Drug Use of the Community Who Use Fred Victor